FAQ on Immigration and Education

 https://www.nilc.org/issues/health-care/aca_mixedstatusfams/

-• This source has helpful tips on how teachers can create a safe and inclusive environment for students navigating immigration status stress.
+• To our knowledge, there is no guidance from federal or state education departments on this issue; however they do stipulate that educators should not inquire about the immigration status of the students and families they serve.
+This source has helpful tips on how teachers can create a safe and inclusive environment for students navigating immigration status stress.
 Moreover, this video from this resource demonstrates examples on how to respond to students when they share immigration-related concerns at school.

 • It’s important to refer them to a trusted immigration attorney for a legal screening to see if they qualify for any immigration benefit.